 I'm not going to add a lot of process pics in this post (another reason you should download the checklist), but if you want to see two really good picture tutorials of the whole hot process soap making method, see this post and/or this post.
-They're both pretty complete.
-If you are new to soap making, you might want to take a look at both.
+They're both detailed with pictures and instructions.

 What does my Frankincense & Myrrh Soap smell like?

 It's kind of hard to describe, but the Frankincense has a kind of buttery mild piney/woodsy scent, and the Myrrh has a deep, earthy, smoky scent.
 I added a touch of the Peppermint essential oil to sweeten the scent and to bring out the thinner Frankincense notes.
 I'm obviously not a "perfumer," but my nose "knows" what it likes!
 I've played around with this combination a lot, and this blend of essential oils makes a lovely, long-lasting scent in your soap.

 Here's the Recipe to Make Frankincense & Myrrh Hot Process Soap: